anychart-integrations/gantt-php-mysql-live-edit/README.md

 and follow [these instructions](http://dev.mysql.com/doc/refman/5.7/en/installing.html).

 #### Version requirements
- - Required php version is **7.0.15**
+ - Required PHP version is **7.0.15**
  - Required MySQL version is **5.6.36**

 #### Getting started
-To start this example run commands listed below.
+To start this example, run commands listed below.

 Clone the repository from github.com:
 ```